AlexFreik/pranic-diet-blog/clbeam1do000008lcee1ced4z.md

 2. Spread the slices on a baking sheet, sprinkle with spices, and salt, then sprinkle abundantly with oil.

-3. Bake at a temperature of about 180-190 C degrees for about 30 minutes.
-If you have foil you can put cover the potatoes with it, and put 220 C.
+3. Bake at a temperature of about 180-190 °C for about 30 minutes.
+If you have foil you can put cover the potatoes with it, and put 220 °C.

 Goes well with [Yogurt-Mint Sauce](https://pranic-diet.com/yogurt-mint-sauce).